cgscommunity/GMChallenge/README_Challenge01.md

 ## Bonus Examples:
 Be creative!
 As long as the above Required Mechanics are met, we encourage you to add to them/adapt them in any way you like!
 Here are some examples of things that can be done:
 * An effect triggers when hands are hit
+* Random exposed hand duration
-* Hands are out longer, but have health
+* Hands have health
 * Player has health and can be damaged if walking into a hand
 * An extra spin attack that hits multiple hands in the area (there is a provided second attack animation for this)